 Selecting a glove color is not just about aesthetics; it meets industry requirements.

-- Blue Gloves: Standard in the food industry (especially nitrile vs vinyl gloves for food) because blue contrasts with most foods, making it easy to spot if a piece of glove tears off.
+- Blue Gloves: Standard in the food industry because blue contrasts with most foods, making it easy to spot if a piece of glove tears off.

 - Black Nitrile Gloves: The top choice for mechanics and automotive work.
 They hide grease, oil, and grime, maintaining a professional appearance.